acrobotache/sparkify/README.md

 - Decision Tree
 - Random Forest
 - Support Vector Machine

 After training we calculated f1-score on the test dataset.
 We got below evaluation result:
 ![Screenshot 2](images/evaluation-results.png)

+You can find my [blog post](https://medium.com/@deshmukhps95/user-churn-prediction-using-spark-959e3cab1a46) on medium for understanding complete flow and results from the project.
 **Observations:**
 - From the evaluation results above, it seems that LogisticRegression model is outperforming DecisionTreeClassifier, RandomForest and LinearSVC models.
 - We got f1-score = 0.71 for logistic regression.